aws/aws-eks-best-practices/content/windows/docs/logging.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/windows-logging.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Logging

 Containerized applications typically direct application logs to STDOUT.
 The container runtime traps these logs and does something with them - typically writes to a file.
 Where these files are stored depends on the container runtime and configuration.